hamler-lang/hamler.github.io/index.md

 ## Endorsing the next generation of scalable, achievable, real-time applications , and aiming to shine in 5G and IoT fields

-### Hamler is a strongly typed compile-time typechecking language with built-in support for concurrency and  distribution to
+### Hamler is a strongly typed  language with compile-time typechecking and built-in support for concurrency and  distribution.